Sinus Congestion: Causes, Symptoms & Support Strategies

 Within your sinuses, you have a microbiome that supports the mucus membrane and immune system.
 Sinus congestion is a warning sign of an overgrowth of pathogens within the sinus cavity.

-To help clear this up, silver can be used, and then I also recommend a bioactive carbon based sinus spray that helps break down and detoxify bacterial and fungal biofilms.
-This is why I like ION Sinus, which is made up of mineral rich bioactive carbons and helps to harmonize the respiratory microbiome.
+To help clear this up, silver can be used, and then I also recommend a bioactive carbon-based sinus spray that helps break down and detoxify bacterial and fungal biofilms.
+This is why I like Nasomin Nasal Iodine, which is made up of mineral rich bioactive carbons and iodine to help harmonize the respiratory microbiome.

 Immune-Supportive Nutrients